Kate-Chu/Kate-Chu/README.md

 ### Hi there 👋

 I'm Kate, a novice web-develop learner.👩🏻‍💻
-Love coffee, book, nature, and many other interesting things! 🌸
+Love coffee, book, mindfulness, and many other interesting things! 🌸

 This year I'm doing my yearly side project: Daily Coding Challenge. 💪🏼 You can see it in these places: